Motion-Laws for Segments

 These meet the needs of specific applications.

 25.Y–Inverse-Sinusoid : when applied to the motion of a crank, it gives a constant linear velocity at the tip of a crank.
-Maximum of one Y-Inverse-Sinusoid segment per crank rotation.
+Only one Y-Inverse-Sinusoid segment per crank rotation.

-26.CV Inverse Crank : similar to the Y-Inverse-Sinusoid, Not limited to one Crank-Constant-Velocity segment per motion.
+26.CV Inverse Crank : similar to the Y-Inverse-Sinusoid, One or more Crank-Constant-Velocity segment per motion.

-27.Flexible-Polynomial - a VERY important and useful motion-law - see also Motion-Laws 20 a-e
+27.Flexible-Polynomial - a VERY useful motion-law - see also Motion-Laws 20 a-e

 28.Ramp - also a useful motion-law - see also Motion-Law 5, Cycloidal CV50